Cens-r/ClassyLua/README.md

 All classes start as a **NeglectedClass** at creation and will transition to a **Class** once fully implemented.
 To do these two actions there are two core methods within the module:
 - `Class.new(name: string?)` : Used to construct a new class.
 If the name is left blank a UUID will be generated in its place.

 - `Class.configure(class: Class, bypass: boolean?)` : Used to implement or configure a given class.
 Ideally, you should only be using the method as a first-time implementation of a class and it will warn you if the class has already been implemented.
-An optional second argument, "bypass" which is a boolean, acts as a means to silence this warning if you so wish.
+An optional second argument, "bypass" which is a boolean, acts as a means to silence this warning if you wish.

 The two will likely be used together for most, if not all, class declarations so you should get comfortable with them.